Want to find out more about your ancestors? Many services are available to you at the archives. But what exactly can you do there I hear you say?

-There are usually placemarkers to help you out the materials back in their rightful place.
+There are usually place markers to help you put the materials back in their rightful place.
 Items can also be marked that you wish to be photocopied.

 Another guideline that you may need to follow is the practice to take just one box from a folder at a time.

-There are a number of reasons for filling out a form, such as:
+There are several reasons for filling out a form, such as:

-- Prevent theft – Staff can see what materials are used and by whose.
+- Prevent theft – Staff can see what materials are used and by who.
 This can also act as a deterrent.

 - Calculating costs – There will be costs associated with these items and these forms will help to calculate those.